Continued from Musical Adventure #3

 She (my mom, this time) had lost track of her school friend and of course, I was immediately charged with the investigation on her behalf.

-It turned out to be the very same person and because of that, F.B. and I automatically became “amici d’infanzia” (childhood pals), even though I had met the guy just a few weeks before.
+It turned out to be the very same person and because of that, F.B. and I automatically became “amici d’infanzia” (childhood pals), even though I had met the guy just a couple of weeks before.

-OK…, now you really need to have some Neapolitan blood in your veins to fully understand the logic of this statement, or actually the lack thereof.
+OK…, now you really need to have some Neapolitan blood in your veins to fully understand the logic, or actually the lack thereof, of this statement.
 If you haven’t, don’t even try and just accept it as a cultural quirk.

 Because of this cultural quirk, we felt obliged to see each other as much as possible (just like two good childhood pals would do) and eventually we ended up becoming real (and life-long) friends.

 Since we discovered to have so many things in common, becoming best friends took no effort and was a kind of natural step.

 We became nearly inseparable and decided to spend our next summer holidays together.

 In that, we differed very much from each other: